wooshwooshwooshwoosh/ICT171-Cloud-Project/README.md

 [Watch the video explanation here](YOUR_VIDEO_LINK)

 ## Project Documentation
-The complete documentation for this project can be found in the [Documentation.md](Documentation.md) file in this repository.
+The complete documentation for this project can be found as a pdf file in this repository.